 Ticket to Work Program

-Social Security's Ticket to Work Program helps people between 18 and 64 who receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits and are interested in going to work.
+Social Security's Ticket to Work Program provides work incentives and employment support for people between 18 and 64 who receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits and are interested in going to work.

-The Ticket to Work Program provides most people receiving Social Security benefits (beneficiaries) more choices for receiving employment services.
-Under this program, the Social Security Administration (SSA) issues tickets to eligible beneficiaries who, in turn, may choose to assign those tickets to an Employment Network (EN) of their choice to obtain employment services or other support services necessary to achieve a vocational (work) goal.
-The EN, if they accept the ticket, will coordinate and provide appropriate services to help the beneficiary find and maintain employment.
-Participation in the Ticket to Work Program is completely voluntary.
+The Ticket to Work Program provides individuals receiving SSDI or SSI more employment support service options.
+Under this program, the Social Security Administration (SSA) issues a “Ticket” to eligible disability beneficiaries called ticket holders who, in turn, may choose to assign their ticket to an Employment Network (EN) of their choice to obtain employment services or other support services necessary to achieve an employment goal.
+To be eligible for a “Ticket”, individuals must be between 18 to 64 years old and currently receiving either SSDI or SSI.
+Ticket holders don’t have to wait to receive an actual paper ticket in the mail from Social Security to participate.
+The EN, if they accept the ticket, will coordinate and provide appropriate services to help beneficiary find and maintain employment.
+Participation in the Ticket to Work program is completely voluntary.

-Our goal is to provide you with the assistance you need to return to work that is within your areas of interest and meets your individual conditions of employment.
+Our goal is to provide you with the assistance you need to return to work that meets your employment needs.

 - Career counseling and guidance